Digital Nomad Guide to Siem Reap, Cambodia [2026 updated]

 We chose it because we wanted to explore Cambodia while still keeping our work schedule on track.
 Siem Reap is a small, laid-back town but still packed with things to do and places to eat.
 There’s also something refreshing about being in a place that’s not overly “digital nomad-ified” (yet).

 Yes, 100%.
-Internet is solid, cost of living is low, and there are plenty of cafes and coworking spots.
+The Internet is solid, the cost of living is low, and there are plenty of cafes and coworking spots.

 How Long Should You Stay?